-I trust you are doing well and enjoying this state wide holiday.
-July 24 marks the 173th anniversary when the Mormon pioneers arrived in Salt Lake Valley in 1847.
-Their leader, Brigham Young, announced at the mouth of Immigration Canyon, "This is the place."
-Because we live in Utah, there's no escaping the significance of that event - it's part of this state's history and heritage.
-However, many non-Mormons struggle with celebrating what is looked upon as a "Mormon" holiday.
-Some argue, How can we embrace and enjoy a holiday for a belief system that is polar opposite of what the Bible teaches and what we believe?
+This Sunday, July 24, marks the 175th anniversary when the Mormon pioneers arrived in Salt Lake Valley in 1847.
+Their leader, Brigham Young, announced at the mouth of Immigration Canyon, “This is the place.”
+Because we live in Utah, there’s no escaping the significance of that event – it’s part of this state’s history and heritage.
+However, many non-Mormons struggle to celebrate what is considered a “Mormon” holiday.
+Some argue, How can we embrace and enjoy a holiday for a belief system that is the polar opposite of what the Bible teaches and what we believe?

 - The Bible is my only source of authority.

 - Midvalley is my Church home, and I’d love to have you join me.